purrbot-site/Translations/README.md

 The language used can be set through the `.language` command (Default is english (en)).

 ### Adding own translations
-You may add your own translation for \*Purr* to be added.
+You may add your own translation for \*Purr* to be used in the future.
 In order to do this, copy the content of the [en.json](/lang/en.json), create a new file named after the language code of your language, add the content of the en.json to it and start translating!

 As a thank you for translating the bot will you be mentioned in this readme and become a part of the translator-team of this organisation.